OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/9._Node_discovery/index.md

   * Software version information
   * Hardware version information, including the globally unique ID and the certificate of authenticity

+Refer to the applications provided with the Linux platform drivers to see some real-world examples of network monitoring.

 ## Passive monitor

 ```c++